Erotica (song): Composition and release

 In Australia and most European countries, "Erotica" was released as the album's lead single on September 29, 1992.
 In the United States, the planned release date was September 30, but five days prior, several radio stations were already playing the song.
 According to Billboard, on September 25, Don Stevens from CFTR Toronto had obtained a copy of the single and played it at 10:30 a.m., before getting a cease and desist by Warner Bros.
 Stevens then accused the label of leaking the single to "benefit from the accompanying publicity", which was denied by Warner Music Canada VP Kim Cooke.
 In Los Angeles, both KIIS-FM and Power 106 played the song once, but stopped at "the request" of the label.
 Open House Party aired the single at night on September 26 and 27, via 150 affiliates.
 "Erotica" was officially released in the US on October 13, 1992.
-Afterwards, it was included on Madonna's compilation albums GHV2 (2001), and Celebration (2009).
+The single was included on Madonna's compilation albums GHV2 (2001) and Celebration (2009), while a remixed form can be found on Finally Enough Love: 50 Number Ones (2022).
+In 2022, 30 years after the release of the single and album, Madonna officially released the cancelled 3-tracks vinyl picture disc.
+This features the famous “toe sucking” photo featured on the front.